Last updated:

 Roof tent

 Press the release button and push upward.
-Before storing, remove pillows and blankets.
+Before storing, remove the pillows and blanket.
 Locking the tent is done with a short but firm pull to engage the locking mechanism.

 Washing and drying clothes and towels